Prince and Princess of Asturias visit Romania: Last Day

 Maristics Brothers settled in Romania in 1998 and in 2004 they opened their first charity house with the aim of taking children from the streets and helping with their education.
 Currently 4300 Maristics Brothers work worldwide.

-At the end of their visit to San Marcelino Center, Felipe and Letizia had a private meeting with Prince Radu and Princess Margarita of Romania at Elisabeta Palace.Filed under Romanian Royals, Spanish Royals
+At the end of their visit to San Marcelino Center, Felipe and Letizia had a private meeting with Prince Radu and Princess Margarita of Romania at Elisabeta Palace.Filed under Romania, Spain

-Tagged Children, Crown Princess Margarita, Exhibition, Felipe VI, Official Visit, Prince Radu, Queen Letizia, Romania.
+Tagged Children, Crown Princess Margareta of Romania, Exhibition, Felipe VI of Spain, Official Visit, Prince Radu of Romania, Queen Letizia of Spain, Romania.